By Charles Bausman

 It seems safe to assume that those ranks most exposed to combat would have the most opportunity for valor in combat, and it follows should have been awarded the most Silver Stars.

-These numbers show that the trend identified from West’s article seem to have continued in Iraq and Afghanistan.
+These numbers show that the trend identified from West’s article seems to have continued in Iraq and Afghanistan.